Before You Go:

 If you’re interested in attending a tour, but aren’t quite ready to commit, join our no-obligation trip list.
 You’re assured a spot on the tour if you decide to go…and you begin to receive our trip information emails.

 There is truly no obligation.
 There are no deposits.
 If you find you cannot go on the tour, no worries.
 The list simply allows us to plan better and assures you a place on the tour.

-For most tours, we’ll ask for a game ticket prepayment around six months before the trip.
+For most tours, we’ll ask for a deposit around six months before the trip.
 This prepayment is a credit towards your final trip payment (not an additional charge) and serves to reserve your place on the tour.
 Typically, the bulk of the tour payment is not due until about 45 days before departure.

 Our refund policy is the best in the business.
 If you cancel after payment is completed, you’ll receive a full refund of your trip payment (less anything that isn’t transferrable) if your space can be filled from a waiting list.

 If your space cannot be filled from a waiting list, you’ll receive a 75% refund of the amount paid, less the cost of any game tickets we are not able to resell on your behalf and/or any already paid for services or items, such as your hotel rooms – for which we may not be able to get a refund.

 Interested in spending more time in Japan?
 We are happy to help!
 Many of our guests arrive a day or two early to acclimate to the time change and get their bearings.
 However, we do recommend doing most of your personal travel after our tour because we take pride in teaching our guests how to get around on their own, and that will make your personal travel more enjoyable.

 HOTEL: If you wish to stay at any of our tour hotels, we can make those arrangements and include such on your trip invoice.